 The current State of Georgia Telecommunications Guidelines (GTG), formerly known as the State of Georgia Telecommunications Design Manual (GTDM), shall be followed for telecommunications, cable television, or closed circuit television systems.
-The manual may be found at www.gsfic.ga.gov under Construction Division, Forms and Publications, Publications.
+The manual may be found at www.gsfic.ga.gov.
 See Section 3.3.3 regarding submittal requirements.
 Ensure if any work is to be performed as a "Separate Contract" with the Owner or Using Agency, specific language in the Specifications must describe the intended coordination.